yoctoproject/poky/documentation/overview-manual/concepts.rst

 user checks in items (e.g. a local directory containing a development source tree used by the group).

-The canonical method through which to include a local project is to use the :ref:`externalsrc <ref-classes-externalsrc>` class to include that local project.
+The canonical method through which to include a local project is to use the :ref:`ref-classes-externalsrc` class to include that local project.
 You use either the ``local.conf`` or a recipe's append file to override or set the recipe to point to the local directory on your disk to pull in the whole source tree.

 Source Control Managers (Optional)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~